littlesoldier2019/e-commerce/README.md

 ## E-commerce Template

-This is a responsive e-commerce template.
-The template features a catalog, filters, product showcase pages, shopping cart and many other features required in an online store.
+This is a responsive e-commerce template featuring a catalog, filters, product showcase pages, shopping cart and many other features required in an online store.
 It is a ready to use multi-purpose e-commerce template designed to be easily modified to fit your needs.

 ### Overview
 ___